lrkferrer-dot/MO-IT101-Group21/README.md

 **TEAM DETAILS**

 **Blue Aldridge Romulo** (Project Lead & Security): Responsible for the Authentication Gateway and the Dashboard Routing logic.
-Ensured the system distinguishes between payroll_staff and standard employees.
+Ensured the system distinguishes between payroll staff and standard employees.

 **Miguel Fabie** (Database & Data Parsing): Developed the Regex CSV Parser.
-Ensured that the program reads the employee and attendance files correctly, even when fields contain commas or quotes.
+Ensured that the program reads the employee and attendance files correctly.

 **Matilda Clarisse Tunguia** (Attendance Engine): Developed the Grace Period & 8-5 Windowing logic.
 Implemented the time-capping rules and the 10-minute arrival buffer to automate late deductions.